molovo/archive/_posts/2017-04-26-getting-it-wrong.md

 ---
 title: Getting it Wrong
+layout: post
 description: A heartfelt apology to users with accessibility needs.
-layout: post
+tags:
+- web
+- a11y
+- screenreaders
 ---

 I had hoped that my first blog post in two years would be about something a little sunnier than this, yet here I find myself offering my readers a heartfelt apology, and a promise to do better.